2 Weeks in Thailand Itinerary for First-Timers

 It’s more sustainable, there are more opportunities to experience local life, and I just believe it’s an all-round richer experience travelling at ground level than high in the sky.
 For your Thailand itinerary 14 days is sufficient to explore on overland transport – you could even do the same Thailand itinerary with 12 days in the country (and just slice off a day in Bangkok and in Koh Chang each).

 So when creating this 2 weeks in Thailand itinerary, I wanted to include destinations that give a feel for all types of Thai culture and landscapes, but are also not absolute b*tches to reach without flying.
 The best itinerary for Thailand includes beaches, mountains and cities and I think that this Thailand travel itinerary has the best of everything!

-This Thailand itinerary starts in Chiang Mai, in the country’s north.
+This Thailand itinerary starts in Chiang Mai, in the country’s north, enjoying the best places to visit in Northern Thailand first.
 This works perfectly if you’re crossing from Laos (many people arrive into Chiang Mai from Luang Prabang) If you’re flying into Bangkok, it’s an easy train ride north, and you can begin there (doing it this way, and enjoying Bangkok in the middle, saves two back to back travel days).

 Two Weeks in Thailand: Where to Go

 So, this Thailand travel itinerary will include the following destinations:

 - Chiang Rai (on a day trip from Chiang Mai)